O-Minimal Invariants for Discrete-Time Dynamical Systems: Preliminaries and Main Definitions

-Tarski's result on quantifier elimination~\cite{tarski1951decision} also implies that $\theoreals$ is o-minimal.
-The o-minimlity of $\theoexp$, on the other hand, is due to Wilkie~\cite{Wilkie96}.
-O-minimal theories enjoy many useful properties, some of which we list below, referring the reader to~\cite{dries_1998} for precise definitions and proofs.
-In what follows, $\theo$ is a fixed o-minimal theory. \begin{enumerate} \item For an $\theo$-definable set $S\subseteq \RR^d$, its topological closure $\overline{S}$ is also $\theo$-definable. \item For an $\theo$-definable function $f \colon S\to \RR$, the number $\inf\set{f(x) \mid x\in S}$ is $\theo$-definable (as a singleton set). \item O-minimal theories admit \emph{cell decomposition}: every $\theo$-definable set $S\subseteq \RR^d$ can be written as a finite union of connected components called \emph{cells}.
-Moreover, each cell is $\theo$-definable and homeomorphic to $(0,1)^m$ for some $m \in \{0, 1, \ldots, d\}$.
+A totally ordered structure $\tup{M,<,\ldots}$ is said to be \emph{o-minimal} if every definable subset of $M$ is a finite union of intervals.
+Tarski's result on quantifier elimination~\cite{tarski1951decision} implies that $\theoreals$ is o-minimal.
+The o-minimality of $\theoexp$ is due to Wilkie~\cite{Wilkie96} and holds unconditionally.
+An o-minimal expansion $\theo$ of $\theoreals$ satisfies the following useful properties (see~\cite{dries_1998} for precise definitions and proofs). \begin{enumerate} \item For an $\theo$-definable set $S\subseteq \RR^d$, its topological closure $\overline{S}$ is also $\theo$-definable. \item For an $\theo$-definable function $f \colon S\to \RR$, the number $\inf\set{f(x) \mid x\in S}$ is $\theo$-definable (as a singleton set). \item O-minimal structures admit \emph{cell decomposition}: every $\theo$-definable set $S\subseteq \RR^d$ can be written as a finite union of connected components called \emph{cells}.
+Moreover, each cell is $\theo$-definable and homeomorphic to $(0,1)^m$ for some $m \in \{0, 1, \ldots, d\}$ (where for $m=0$ we have that $(0,1)^0$ is a single point, namely $\{\vec{0}\}\subseteq \RR^d$).
 The \emph{dimension} of $S$ is defined as the maximal such $m$ occurring in the cell decomposition of $S$. \item For an $\theo$-definable function $f \colon S\to \RR^m$, the dimension of its graph $\Gamma(f)$ is the same as the dimension of $S$. \end{enumerate}

 As mentioned above, $\theoreals$ is decidable thanks to its effective quantifier elimination procedure.
-Equivalently, given a semi-algberaic set, we can effectively compute its cell decomposition.
-Unfortunately, few more expressive theories are known to be decidable.
-The theory $\theoexp$ is decidable provided that Schanuel's conjecture, an assertion in transcendental number theory, holds~\cite{MacintyreWilkie1996}.
-Our decidability result in Theorem~\ref{thm: theo exp decidable schanuel} is subject to Schanuel's conjecture; somewhat surprisingly, however, we exhibit in Theorem~\ref{thm: qsa invariants against sa decidable} an unconditional decidability result.
+Equivalently, given a semi-algebraic set, we can effectively compute its cell decomposition.
+Unfortunately, few more expressive theories are known to be unconditionally decidable.
+Our decidability result in Theorem~\ref{thm: theo exp decidable schanuel} on invariants definable in $\theoexp$ is subject to Schanuel's conjecture; somewhat surprisingly, however, we exhibit in Theorem~\ref{thm: qsa invariants against sa decidable} an unconditional decidability result.